simplay/RabPT/README.md

-## RabPT - A Ruby Ray- and bidirectional Path-Tracer
+# RabPT - A Ruby Ray- and bidirectional Path-Tracer
-+ A collection of various physical phenomenon rendering approaches, following basic ray-tracing approaches, implemented as a ruby application.
+**RabPT** is a collection of various physical phenomenon rendering approaches, following basic ray-tracing approaches, implemented as a ruby application.

+**RabPT** is licensed under the [MIT License](https://github.com/simplay/RabPT/blob/master/LICENSE).

 ### run this application:
 1. Install Gems: run ````bundle````